brevzin/cpp_proposals/118x_spaceship/spaceship-tuneup.md

 # Acknowledgements

 Thank you very much to everyone that has diligently participated in pointing out issues with `operator<=>` and committed lots of time to email traffic with me to help produce this paper (the two groups are heavily overlapping).
-Thank you to Camreon daCamara, Davis Herring, Tomasz Kamiński, Jens Maurer, Richard Smith, Herb Sutter, and Daveed Vandevoorde.
+Thank you to Camreon DaCamara, Davis Herring, Tomasz Kamiński, Jens Maurer, Richard Smith, Herb Sutter, and Daveed Vandevoorde.

 ---
 references: